 Weight: Specifies the weight assigned to this field during pre-processing by EBX®.
 When a matching operation includes multiple fields, the weight sets the relative importance of each field's score in determining whether records are similar.
 Note that this weight does not affect the weighted average in the decision tree comparison nodes.

 Null value management: Determines the behavior when comparing two records and one or both of them has a Null value in this field.
 When enabling matching of null values, adjust the weight for the field so that it is lower as compared to other fields.
 Otherwise, it might not get included during pre-processing with other similar records.
+Using the Do nothing option when your dataset contains many null values can help performance and result relevancy.
+This option ignores null values and prevents records that are not similar, except for their null values, from being considered similar.
+Essentially, it helps prevent false positives from passing to the decision tree for unnecessary evaluation.

 Save and close to keep your changes.